What Is Subtalar Arthroscopy?

 The back of the ankle and subtalar joint has ligaments that can be torn with injury.
 If the ligaments heal with thick scar tissue irritation and stiffness may result.

 Subtalar joint pain may occur after severe sprains or twisting injuries.
-If non-surgical treatments like physical therapy, icing, anti-inflammatory drugs, and bracing do not help, arthroscopic surgery may.
+If non-surgical treatments like physical therapy, icing, anti-inflammatory drugs, and bracing do not help, your foot and ankle orthopaedic surgeon may recommend arthroscopic surgery.
 Subtalar arthroscopy treats pain by cleaning the joint of loose bone and cartilage and treating cartilage injuries.
 It also can be used to treat fractures of the talus or calcaneus.
 Subtalar joint fusion also can be done arthroscopically.

 Subtalar arthroscopy does not usually require a hospital stay.
 General anesthesia and/or a nerve block may be used for pain control.